 Historical Places to Visit in Greece

 The Acropolis is a fortified citadel that dominates the landscape in central Athens.
-Built as a means of defence, but also as a place where the Gods were honoured, it is by far the most famous ancient Greek landmark in Athens.
+Built as a means of defense, but also as a place where the Gods were honored, it is by far the most famous ancient Greek landmark in Athens.

 Find out more: Acropolis Guided Tours

-Find out more: Things to do in Athens.
+Find out more about spending time in the capital city of Greece: Things to do in Athens.

 Delphi was one of the most important places in the ancient Greek world, and was regarded as the centre of the earth.
-As a sanctuary connected with prophecy, people would travel from near and far to listen to the famous Oracle at Delphi.
+As a sanctuary connected with prophecy, people would travel from all over the ancient world to listen to the famous Oracle at Delphi.

 Most people choose to visit Delphi as a day trip from Athens.
 More independent minded travellers might want to include it in a road trip, and perhaps stay overnight in the nearby town.